 What holiday meal traditions do you share with your Family?

 Does your family stick to a traditional meal each year or do you change it up a bit??
 And do you share in the making of the meal or does one person host and cook the entire meal??
+Head on down to the comments or join us on social media and let us know!

 - 1 pound Collard Greens, stems removed and torn (I buy baged in store and already cut and washed)